 So, can there be anything new to say about a dessert that’s been around for more than 500 years?

-Well, I like to think my Strawberry Shortcake recipe stands out for 2 reasons; the special Shortcake Biscuit recipe and the secret ingredient that I add to the berries.
+I like to think my Strawberry Shortcake recipe stands out for 3 reasons; the special Shortcake Biscuit recipe, macerating the berries for an hour before serving and the secret ingredient that I add to the berries.

 - Use seasonal berries for the best strawberry flavor.
 Supermarket berries will work ok, but I think we all know that nothing, I mean nothing, tastes like a vine-ripened seasonal strawberry.